 Tasks and Reactions

-This program costs almost two to three times the amount for need-based pre-K programs in San Antonio, Northside ISDs and North East.
+This program costs almost two to three times the amount for need-based pre-K programs in San Antonio, Northside ISDs, and North East.
 However, making ISD comparisons is hard since their ISD reporting is not standardized.
 Some reports only indicate the amount received by the state for each student without considering alternative funding sources.
 Others indicate the district budget for curriculum and dedicated staff.
 Some reports show only total program costs.
 In any case, Pre-K 4 SA is still expensive according to CEO Sarah Baray.
 She said that they didn’t set out to match public school spending.
-NISD reported $4 million for 2,367 students enrolled to a half-day program.
-Pre-K SA expanded the programs to full day in three schools.
+NISD reported $4 million for 2,367 students enrolled in a half-day program.
+Pre-K SA expanded the programs to a full day in three schools.
 NEISD which operates on a full day received up to $4K per student for 1,232 students.
-SAISD spends $7.2k per students for 4691 pre-K students.
-Alamo Heights ISD which has a smaller percentage of eligible students, spends $7.6k per student.
+SAISD spends $7.2k per student for 4691 pre-K students.
+Alamo Heights ISD which has a smaller percentage of eligible students spends $7.6k per student.

 Texas guarantees the only adequacy in education and most educators agree this approach has limited funding.
 New York uses an ordinary pre-education system and yet they spend $12k per student.
 During the debate by Brain Power Initiative, executives looked into expanding and improving programs in public schools.
 The decision boiled down to focus, access, and flexibility.
 Many people feel public schools work better for some kids.
 School centers with four quadrants allow parents to choose where to enroll their children.
 Mendoza indicated that removing the half-day barrier is a key consideration.
 Currently, districts don’t have a way of tracking eligible 4-year-olds.
 Pre-K SA is also focusing on good practices like professional training and development.